shmulvad/sg-car-mart-recommendation-engine/README.md

 * **Team**: All That Data
 * **Group members**: Soeren Hougaard Mulvad, Kanav Sabharwal, Saurabh Jain, Sai Dhawal Phaye

-## TODO
-- [ ] Add code for filling data using similarity in Task 1 Approach 2 notebook
-- [ ] Contributions table and Conclusion in Overleaf
-- [ ] Update requirements.txt for all models we use

 ### Getting Started

 Make sure you have Python installed.
 The code should work on Python 3.8+.
 Then just run the following and you should be good to go!